|

 cool, internal cracks were again beginning to show themselves in

 the line up (shown in reduced line up appearances).
+In

 January, David and Noel again worked with John Halliday to record